 - Resolving Linear Algebra, Fourier Transform, and Sparse matrices

 Apart from these, the other prominent Big Data Python libraries are MlPy, SymPy, Dask, Dmelt, Scikit-learn, Theano, NetworkX, Vaex, Modin, PySpark, and PyTorch.

 Python and Big Data are inseparable!
 Python is the elementary step for attaining excellence and a flourishing career in Big Data Technology.
-Without programming, professionals cannot analyze, process, and extract information from a complicated huge data cluster.
+Professionals cannot analyze, process, and extract information from a complicated huge data cluster without programming.
 Therefore, a language framework plays a key role.

-Traditional programming languages like C, C++, Java, R, etc., are comparatively tricky to learn and apply.
-Particularly for the ones with a non-coding background.
+Traditional programming languages like C, C++, Java, R, etc., are comparatively tricky to learn and apply, particularly those with a non-coding background.
 But in the case of Python, there are no such restrictions.
 It is a beginner-friendly programming language that uses basic English and requires only logical reasoning to perform maths.

-Tons of free resources are available online, like community forums, YouTube Tutorials, and Guide Blog series to learn the Big Data programming language.
+Many free resources are available online, like community forums, YouTube Tutorials, and Guide Blog series to learn the Big Data programming language.
 Python is not confusing, problematic, or scary.
-In fact, it helps Big Data professionals in streamlining diverse data operations.
+In fact, it helps Big Data professionals streamline diverse data operations.